 - Covers personal injury and damages to another party’s car or property.
 Therefore if your own car is damaged, you will not receive compensation.

 - Obligatory, i.e., every motorised vehicle must have third-party insurance.
-If this is missing, you are penalised with a high third-party insurance fee.

 - If you have avoided damages for a number of years, you can receive a cheaper third-party insurance premium through a no-claims bonus.

 - If you are penalised for reckless driving or drunk driving, the insurance company may claim money back from you (right of recourse).

 - Theft – if the car is stolen or it is damaged during an attempted theft.

 - Fire – if the car sets on fire.

 - Machine – if the engine breaks down.